 The temperature falls during these months and is quite chilly during January and February.
-These are the dry season and there may be some late rains in Octobers.
-The prices in Cox’s bazaar starts rising.
+This is the dry season and there may be some late rains in October.
+The prices in Cox’s bazaar start rising.

-In most of the cities you can use your foreign card but in small towns, you may not find ATMs.
+In most cities, you can use your foreign card but in small towns, you may not find ATMs.
 The withdrawal from ATMs is charged about a few hundred takes.
-We recommend you to carry some take and US dollars in case of some emergencies.
+We recommend you carry some take and US dollars in case of some emergencies.

-Most of the tourist are worried about their health condition while traveling to some countries but Bangladesh has a good medical facility.
-The medical facility is less in small towns but minor illness can be easily treated in any health care center.
+Most tourists are worried about their health conditions while traveling to some countries but Bangladesh has good medical facilities.
+The medical facility is fewer in small towns but minor illnesses can be easily treated in any healthcare center.
 Hygiene is comparatively poor throughout the country but if you are prepared with mineral water and are a little cautious about your health then there are fewer chances of falling sick.

-The mode of travelling is inexpensive in Bangladesh and not completely comfortable.
-Safety while travelling is a problem that we face in Bangladesh.
-The country has had some instances of road accidents in the past but these type of accident have deteriorated at present.
+The mode of traveling is inexpensive in Bangladesh and not completely comfortable.
+Safety while traveling is a problem that we face in Bangladesh.
+The country has had some instances of road accidents in the past but these types of accidents have deteriorated at present.

-Train: Tickets and routes of the train are limited in Bangladesh but travelling in the train is safer than the road.
+Train: Tickets and routes for the train are limited in Bangladesh but traveling on the train is safer than on the road.

 Rickshaws: (cycle-rickshaws) or CNG (auto-rickshaws).
-It is the best mode to travel in cities and villages and are widely found in every city of Bangladesh.
+It is the best mode of travel in cities and villages and is widely found in every city of Bangladesh.

-Boat: River boat in Bangladesh is one of the best experience in Khulna and Barisal divisions.
+Boat: Riverboat in Bangladesh is one of the best experiences in the Khulna and Barisal divisions.
 The taste of local experience with the inhabitants of Bangladesh on a long ferry ride is the most delightful journey for the tourist.